jedld/droiuby-doo/README.md

 If successful, droiuby should boot and load your "hello world" app.
 If it does not, you may attempt to run droiuby manually from your phone and then repeat the previous step.

+It is also possible to generate a standalone android project.

+chdir to your target project and:

+    ~ $ drby standalone --package com.sample.helloworld

+This will create an android project at hello_world/project.
+You can then open this using Android Developer Tools.

 Testing without the Android SDK
 ===============================